-- “Traditional” teaching methods: Universities’ teaching methods work on the longterms but are extremely boring and during the first months you’ll perceive little to no progresses as they’ll focus on characters and phonetics.
-Also, it doesn’t matter if you are English, Japanese or Iranian: they’ll teach you the same way.
+- Traditional teaching methods: Universities’ teaching methods work in the long term but are extremely boring and during the first months you’ll perceive little to no progresses as they’ll focus on characters and phonetics.
+Also, it doesn’t matter if you are English, Japanese, or Iranian: they’ll teach you the same way.

-- Best and worst teachers: As I told at the beginning universities have the most experienced teachers but also a bunch of awful teachers that were able to get a position because of they personal connections.
-Also, you may end up with a master student teaching to you (they need the experience and they pay for it).
-This actually has a pro and con: the lesson may be quite interesting because master Chinese students are extremely motivated.
-However they have no teaching experience whatsoever.
+- Best and worst teachers: As I told you at the beginning universities have the most experienced teachers but also a bunch of awful teachers that were able to get a position because of personal connections.
+Also, you may end up with a master’s student teaching you (they need the experience and they pay for it).
+This has a pro and con: the lesson may be quite interesting because master Chinese students are extremely motivated.
+However, they have no teaching experience whatsoever.

-If you pay for an internship you’ll get or the help you need to get a VISA, organize your trip, find an accommodation and build a social life.
-However there several problems you should be aware of:
+An internship is an excellent option to learn Chinese while you get some working experience abroad.
+If you pay for an internship you’ll get all the help you need to get a visa, organize your trip, find accommodation, and build a social life.
+However, there’re several problems you should be aware of:

 - Price: Internships represent the most expensive way to come to China to study Chinese (unless you get a scholarship).

-- You can’t choose where to study Chinese: So make sure your program will send you to a good school or university.
+- Normally you can’t choose where you are going to study Chinese: It is important that you make sure your program will send you to a good school or university.

-Private tutors are a bit more expensive than private schools (after all it’s a one-to-one lesson) and their teaching experience is equivalent or even higher than the teachers in those schools.
-They are supposed to act as a complement for your regular classes so normally they aren’t willing to prepare so many contents for your lessons.
-Apart from that I don’t see any problems on hiring a tutors.
+Private tutors are a bit more expensive than private schools (after all it’s a one-to-one lesson) and their teaching experience might be equivalent to or even higher than the teachers in those schools.
+They are supposed to act as a complement for your regular classes so normally they aren’t willing to prepare so much content for your lessons.
+Apart from that, I don’t see any problems with hiring a tutor.

 Tutors are quite useful for beginners as a complement to the regular classes or for those beginners that are working full-time and don’t have the time to attend a regular course at the university.

-The other option is the language exchange.
-In my opinion this option is overrated as in China there are plenty of native people to speak with; just go outside and get some Chinese friends!
-Maybe this option it may be useful to people that work in a completely foreign environment and are too shy to go outside and meet new people.
-But in this case you probably have enough money to pay for a professional teacher so don’t lose your time teaching English in exchange of free Chinese lessons!
+This option is overrated as in China there are plenty of native people to speak with; just go outside and get some Chinese friends!
+Maybe this option may be useful to people that work in a completely foreign environment and are too shy to go outside and meet new people.
+But in this case, you probably have enough money to pay for a professional teacher so don’t lose your time teaching English in exchange for free Chinese lessons!